 Changes to the CPCF during the pandemic

-In light of the COVID-19 pandemic and the impact that this is already having on community pharmacies, PSNC has gained agreement from NHSE&I and the Department of Health and Social Care (DHSC) on several measures to help contractors.
+In light of the COVID-19 pandemic and the impact that this was having on community pharmacies, PSNC gained agreement from NHSE&) and the Department of Health and Social Care (DHSC) on several measures to help contractors.

 Terms of Service requirements

-PSNC is pressing for the NHS to take a pragmatic and flexible approach to the regulations and terms of service, to enable community pharmacies and pharmacists to concentrate on patient care.
-Specifically, te terms relating to the following usual mandatory requirements have been amended as follows.
+PSNC pressed for the NHS to take a pragmatic and flexible approach to the regulations were amended as follows.

-The contractual requirement for community pharmacies to accept unwanted/out-of-date/waste medicines for disposal from the public remains an important service during the COVID-19 pandemic, but it does bring potential risks for pharmacy teams.
+The contractual requirement for community pharmacies to accept unwanted/out-of-date/waste medicines for disposal from the public remained an important service during the COVID-19 pandemic, but it brings potential risks for pharmacy teams.
 This guidance has been compiled to help contractors determine how best to safely handle returned unwanted medicines at this time.
 It contains a list of considerations and a suggested procedure, as well as a checklist to work through.

-Practice leaflets: NHSE&I will not take action against contractors who have not updated their practice leaflets during the period of the pandemic.
+Practice leaflets: NHSE&I advised that they would not take action against contractors who had not updated their practice leaflets during the period of the pandemic.

-NHS complaints process: NHSE&I has announced a system wide “pause” of the NHS complaints process, initially for three months from 28th March 2020.
-The pause is not being enforced for any healthcare providers who do wish to operate as normal with regard to complaints.
+NHS complaints process: NHSE&I announced a system wide “pause” of the NHS complaints process, initially for three months from 28th March 2020.
+The pause was not being enforced for any healthcare providers who did wish to operate as normal with regard to complaints.
 As of 26th March 2020, the Parliamentary and Health Service Ombudsman has stopped accepting new NHS complaints and has stopped work on open cases.
-NHSE&I will also not require annual complaints report submissions from contractors during the period of the pandemic.
+NHSE&I also did not require annual complaints report submissions from contractors during the period of the pandemic.